 Sending Ashes to Space

-A growing trend in Japan is to send part of the ashes into space.
-This service is sought after by families who want to honor the deceased in a unique and innovative way.
+A growing trend in Japan is sending part of the ashes into space.
+This service is sought by families who wish to honor the deceased in a unique and innovative way.
 Specialized companies conduct small orbital launches, allowing the ashes to remain in the cosmos as an eternal memorial.

 In Japan, pets also receive elaborate ceremonies.
-There are crematories and cemeteries dedicated exclusively to them, with altars and graves similar to those of humans.
+There are crematories and cemeteries dedicated exclusively to them, with altars and tombs similar to those of humans.

 Superstitions Related to the Dead

-Many superstitions involve death in Japan, such as avoiding cutting your nails at night (it's said to attract early death) or numbers considered bad omens, like 4 (shi), which has the same sound as the word "death."
+Many superstitions involve death in Japan, such as avoiding cutting nails at night (it is said that this attracts early death) or numbers considered bad omens, like 4 (shi), which sounds the same as the word “death.”

 Common Questions About Cemeteries and Funerals in Japan

-Cremation is seen as a cleaner and more practical method, as well as being encouraged by the limitation of space in Japan.
+Cremation is seen as a cleaner and more practical method, in addition to being encouraged by the limited space in Japan.

 Is it allowed to divide the ashes among family members?

-Yes, and that's quite common.
+Yes, and this is quite common.
 The ashes can be kept in altars, scattered in nature, or even sent into space.

 Are there Shinto funerals in Japan?

 Japanese funeral rituals reveal much about the values of society: respect, tradition, and adaptation to modern needs.
-By understanding these practices, we can better appreciate how Japan honors its ancestors and cares for the memory of those who have passed away.
+By understanding these practices, we can better appreciate how Japan honors its ancestors and cares for the memory of those who have passed.